koch505/iosblue/docs/data.md

 ```python
 from kafka import KafkaConsumer
 ```
-If no error pop up, that means the library is all set.
+If no error pops up, that means the library is all set.

 * Install avro